remix-run/react-router/docs/start/rendering.md

 ## React Server Components

+<docs-warning>RSC is not supported yet, this is a future API that we plan to support</docs-warning>

 You can return elements from loaders and actions to keep them out of browser bundles.

 ```tsx